rocketbot-cl/CloudShare/README.md

 # Cloud Shore

-Module to work with SAP Web Service of Cloud Shore
+Module to work with SAP Web Service of CloudShore

 ## How to install this module